READ115 Academic Support Seminar

 - monitor their progress and document their achievement of course outcomes by compiling a portfolio of work that demonstrates effort, progress, mastery, and reflection on the learning process.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally-selected textbooks, computer-assisted tutorials, skills packets, authentic materials, such as newspaper and magazine articles, college textbook chapters and websites, internet resources, and videos.
-See individual course formats for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbooks, computer-assisted tutorials, skills packets, authentic materials, such as newspaper and magazine articles, college textbook chapters and websites, internet resources, and videos.
+See individual course syllabi for specific information.